And What Will People Say?

 Community centric approach

-What makes Behind Closed Doors unique is the community centric approach we take to opening up conversations to around domestic violence.
+What makes And What Will People Say? unique is the community centric approach we take to opening up conversations to around domestic violence.

 • We prioritise safety with considered language and access to immediate help and counselling at all of our shows